billziss-gh/arduino-6502ctl/README.md

 ![Serial Monitor](serialmon.png)

 **NOTE**: Most modern debuggers show the next statement/instruction that is going to be executed.
-The 6502ctl debugger always shows the last operation (not instrustion) that was executed.
+The 6502ctl debugger always shows the last operation (not instruction) that was executed.

 ### How it works